 \section{Conclusion}

-In this paper we have introduced the so-called ``quasi-metric'' framework; this is a non-metric space-time framework based on the NKE concept.
-Furthermore we have constructed a theory of gravity compatible with this framework.
+In this thesis, we have introduced the so-called ``quasi-metric'' framework; this is a non-metric space-time framework based on the NKE concept.
+Furthermore, we have constructed a theory of gravity compatible with this framework.
 The vital question remains; is the theory viable according to basic theoretical and experimental criteria?

 At least our theory is relativistic, and it displays the correct Newtonian limit for a large class of situations.
-However, for ``large" systems non-metric effects may not be neglected, and for such systems Newtonian theory does not correspond with our theory.
-On a higher level of precision our theory corresponds with GR through metric approximations; we have illustrated this by constructing one for the static spherically symmetric case.
+However, for ``large'' systems, global non-metric effects may not be negligible, and for such systems Newtonian theory does not correspond with our theory.
+On a higher level of precision, our theory corresponds with GR through metric approximations; we have illustrated this by constructing one for the static, spherically symmetric case.
 This means that our theory should agree with GR for the classical solar system tests (to post-Newtonian accuracy).
-However, due to the fact that our theory is not suitable for a standard PPN analysis, a formal weak field comparison to GR is not available, see the previous section.
+However, due to the fact that our theory is not suitable for a standard PPN-analysis, a formal weak-field comparison to GR is not available, see the previous section.

-The theoretical structure of our theory makes it plausible that its equations are well-posed and self consistent.
+The theoretical structure of our theory makes it plausible that its equations are well-posed and self-consistent.
 This also indicates that its predictions are unique, i.e., that they do not depend on the method of calculation.
-Finally the theory should not be regarded as complete, i.e. all aspects of it are not yet fully developed.
+Finally, the theory should not be regarded as complete, i.e., all aspects of it have probably not yet been fully developed.